react-cosmos/react-cosmos/README.md

 - Any Component configuration can be represented by a URI
 - Components can implement any data mechanism*

-\* A custom data mechanism can be easily implemented for the [DataManager interface](mixins/data-manager.js) (it defaults to Ajax requests.)
+\* All Fresh core mixins are agnostic on how data is populated inside a Component (see default [DataFetch](mixins/data-fetch.js) Ajax implementation.)
 **Fresh is to data visualization what [Backbone](https://github.com/jashkenas/backbone) is to data modeling.**